FREE CONFIDENTIAL CONSULTATION

 Sometimes, you might purchase a brand new vehicle, only for dangerous problems to show up six months later with seemingly no fix.
-Other times, you might purchased a used vehicle with some miles on it, and the going may be good for quite some time before an unfixable problem arises.
+Other times, you might purchased a vehicle and the going may be good for quite some time before an unfixable problem arises.

 Either way, you might ask, “How old can a car be for lemon law to apply?”
 The answer is this: it’s not so straightforward.
 The age of the vehicle is not necessarily the determining factor.
 Instead, it relies on two key factors: the warranty, and the lemon law’s statute of limitations.

-The California Lemon Law applies to new or used vehicles that were purchased with the manufacturer’s express warranty.
+The California Lemon Law applies to new or Certified Pre-Owned vehicles that were purchased with the manufacturer’s express warranty.
 A vehicle is considered a lemon when a problem covered by the warranty is not resolved within a reasonable number of repair attempts.
-The statute of limitations for a California Lemon Law claim is four years from when the vehicle defect was first discovered.
+The statute of limitations for a California Lemon Law claim is one year after the expiration date of the warranty applicable to your vehicle defect.

 A manufacturer’s warranty will last for a certain number of years or a certain number of miles, whichever comes first.
 The warranty may list different time or mileage limits, depending on the vehicle components.
 Some vehicles, for example, have a basic bumper-to-bumper warranty that lasts for three years or 36,000 miles, whichever comes first.
 If a problem occurs within this period, substantially impairs the use, safety or value of the vehicle, and is not resolved within a reasonable number of repair attempts, the owner or lessee of that vehicle is eligible to file a lemon law claim.